aldebaran/qibuild/doc/source/hacking/contrib/test_driven_development.rst

   <http://www.diveintopython.net/unit_testing/diving_in.html>`_
 * `What Killed Smalltalk Could Kill Ruby, too
   <http://www.youtube.com/watch?v=YX3iRjKj7C0>`_
-  (A fasinating talk by Robert Martin at RailsConf 09, about programming in general, with a focus on unit testing at the end)
+  (A fascinating talk by Robert Martin at RailsConf 09, about programming in general, with a focus on unit testing at the end)
 * `Fast Test, Slow Test <https://www.youtube.com/watch?v=RAxiiRPHS9k>`_
   A talk by Gary Bernhardt at PyCon 2012